xenify-io/litepaper/README.md

 <br>

-In this equation, the total amount of XNF tokens allocated for distribution in a cycle (e.g., 20,000 XNF tokens) is halved and then divided by the cumulative number of batches that all users have burned in that cycle.
-This yields a value per batch burned.
-The user's specific contribution is ascertained by multiplying this value by the number of batches that they have burned in that cycle.
-The swap contribution is calculated similarly:
+In this formula, the total quantity of XNF tokens designated for distribution during a cycle (for instance, 20,000 XNF tokens) is halved and then divided by the sum of batches burned by all participants in that cycle.
+This results in a value per batch burned.
+The user's individual contribution is then determined by multiplying this batch value by the number of batches they have specifically burned within that cycle.
+The calculation of the swap contribution follows a similar logic:

 <br>